 SPA 236 Latin-American Culture and Civilization.
 3 cr.
 Lectures and readings in English on the art, music, architecture, political, social and economic problems of Latin America from Pre-Columbian times to the present.
 No knowledge of Spanish required.
 Open to all freshmen and sophomores.
-Elective or humanities credit only; no language credit.
-HU.
+Elective or humanities credit only, no foreign language credit.
+HUI.

 SPA 266 Masterpieces of Latin-American Literature in Translation.
 3 cr.
 Study, in translation, of representative masterpieces of modern Latin-American literature.
-Open to students who have completed Spanish 202 only with consent of instructor.
-No language credit.
-HU/LI.
+No foreign language credit.

 SPA 275 Masterpieces of Spanish Literature in Translation.
 3 cr.
 Presentation of the culture of the Spanish people, and its relation to that of Western Europe and America, through study of Spanish literary masterpieces.
 No foreign language credit.
-HU/LI.